top of page

 Homemade Szechuan sauce Ingredients: ½ C tamari or soy sauce 4 Tbsp brown sugar 2 Tbsp cornstarch 1 tsp red pepper flakes 5 Tbsp red wine vinegar 2 Tbsp rice vinegar 1 tsp garlic powder 2 Tbsp ginger, fresh grated 1 C vegetable broth 3 Tbsp (or less if you prefer) chili garlic sauce Mise en place all ingredients.
 Combine all ingredients into a small to medium saucepan over medium heat Stir until incorporated, then allow it to simmer for a few minutes.
 Once sauce begins to thicken The longer you let it simmer the thicker it will get, just remove from heat when it reaches the consistency you like and Immediately bottle or add to stir-fry immediately Directions:

-• Plant Based Lunch | Flavor and Spirit
+• Vegan Homemade Biscuits | Flavor and Spirit

-• Tortilla Soup | Flavor and Spirit
+• Plant-Based Kitchari (Healing Stew) | Flavor and Spirit

-• FAQ | An Odyssey of Flavor & Spirit
+• Good News! | Flavor and Spirit

-• Worcestershire Sauce | Flavor and Spirit
+• Family Faves | Flavor and Spirit

-• Flavor | Flavor and Spirit
+• Fajitas Recipe | Flavor and Spirit

 bottom of page